 In the USA, Donald Trump’s announcement that he will take the USA out of the Paris Climate Accord confirms his hardline attitude to environmental issues and may indicate a further rolling back of ecotoxicology programs by the Environmental Protection Agency (EPA).

-For more information about bee studies, you can read the Development in Life Sciences article ‘Innovations in ecotoxicology: it really is the bee’s knees’ by Matt Allan from Atlantic Pollination.
+For more information about bee studies, you can read the Development in Life Sciences article ‘Innovations in ecotoxicology: it really is the bee’s knees’.